Skip to main content

 Flower Description

-Rose-purple to magenta-pink; dense cylindrical terminal spikes 2-3 inches (5-7 cm) of small tubular two-lipped flowers on erect square stems
+Rose-purple to magenta-pink; small two-lipped tubular flowers in dense cylindrical terminal spikes 2-3 inches (5-7 cm) long on erect square stems

 Foliage Description

-Medium green, oblong to ovate, prominently wrinkled (rugose), scallop-edged, aromatic; square stems (family trait)
+Medium green, oblong to ovate, prominently wrinkled (rugose), with scalloped margins; mildly aromatic when crushed; basal rosette with pairs of smaller leaves up the square stems

 Growing Conditions